Stanford-AUV/RoboSub/README.md

 ## Installation

+# Part 1: VM Installation

+1. Install VMWare Fusion (the free version, not the pro version).
+2. Download the Ubuntu ISO (either AMD or ARM depending on your computer) from https://cdimage.ubuntu.com/noble/daily-live/current/.
+3. Open VMWare and drag the downloaded ISO for installation.
+4. Press continue, then finish, and name your instance (leaving the default name is fine).
+5. Select "Try to install Ubuntu".
+Then click "Install Ubuntu" from the desktop.
+6. Proceed with the installation leaving everything as the default values.
+7. Shutdown the virtual machine (Virtual Machine > Shutdown).
+8. Go to Virtual Machine > Settings > CD/DVD and select autodetect.
+9. Still in settings, go to Startup Disk and select Hard Disk and then Restart.
+10. When prompted for Ubuntu, press enter, and then login.
+11. Run the following: `sudo apt-get update && sudo apt-get install open-vm-tools-desktop`
+12. Shutdown the Virtual Machine, then restart it, and copy-pasting shortcuts should work.
+13. Run the following in a Terminal: `sudo apt-get install openssh-server && sudo apt install net-tools && sudo apt install git-all && service ssh start`.
+14. Follow the steps in https://gazebosim.org/docs/harmonic/install_ubuntu/#binary-installation-on-ubuntu
+15. Follow steps 1 and 2 of https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository.
+16. Follow steps 1 to 3 of https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.
+17. Note the USER@HOST shown in the VM's Ubuntu Terminal.
+Then open a Terminal on your local computer (i.e. your Mac) and enter `ssh USER@HOST.local`.
+18. If you connect successfully, now type `logout`, and then type `ssh-keygen -t ed25519` leaving all fields as default.
+Finally type `ssh-copy-id -i ~/.ssh/id_ed25519.pub USER@HOST.local`, once more replacing USER and HOST with your own credentials.

+# Part 2: Code Installation

 1. Download VSCode.
 2. Install the Remote Development extension.
-3. Ask Scott (@Scott Hickmann on Slack) for credentials to an AWS EC2 instance and to be added to the GitHub.
-You should receive two pieces of information:
-   - A domain name (e.g. `ec2-35-173-183-51.compute-1.amazonaws.com`)
-   - An `.pem` file.
-Make sure to store this in a permanent location on your computer where it will not be moved or deleted.
-4. Open a new VSCode window.
+3. Open a new VSCode window.
-5. Press `Control` + `Shift` + `P`.
+4. Press `Control` + `Shift` + `P`.
-6. Type `Remote-SSH: Connect to Host`.
+5. Type `Remote-SSH: Connect to Host`.
-7. Press `+ Add New SSH Host`.
+6. Press `+ Add New SSH Host`.
-8. Make note of the AWS domain and path to the `.pem` file stored in step 3, and type `ssh -i PATH_TO_PEM_FILE AWS_DOMAIN` and press enter.
+7. Type `ssh USER@HOST.local`.
+8. Press connect at the bottom right, and wait for connection to be successful.
-9. From the files tab on the left, press `Clone Repository`, `Clone from GitHub`, enter the repository name `Stanford-AUV/RoboSub`, and finally enter a location to clone the repository to on the AWS EC2 instance.
+9. From the files tab on the left, press `Clone Repository`, `Clone from GitHub`, enter the repository name `Stanford-AUV/RoboSub`, and finally enter a location to clone the repository to (something like `~/GitHub/`).
 10. Open that newly cloned repository in a VSCode window.
 11. When prompted to open the project in a Docker container at the bottom right, press `Reopen in Container`.
 12. Wait for the build process to take place and complete.